SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/setting_up_your_own_grid.en.md

 This example will show you how to start the Selenium 2 Grid Hub, and register both a WebDriver node and a Selenium 1 RC legacy node.
-We’ll also show you how to call the grid from Java.
+We will also show you how to call the grid from Java.
 The hub and nodes are shown here running on the same machine, but of course you can copy the selenium-server-standalone to multiple machines.